 To me, it is an absolute must to align the information contained in my books with the best research-based topic information available.
 This led me to contact the ALICE Training Institute.
 For more information on disaster preparedness visit the ALICE website: www.alicetraining.com.

 Julia is nationally recognized as an award-winning children’s book author and parenting expert.
-She holds a Master's Degree in Elementary School Counseling, and while serving as a school counselor, she often used children’s books to enhance her classroom lessons.
+She holds a Master's Degree in Elementary School Counseling, and while serving as a guidance counselor, she often used children’s books to enhance her classroom lessons.
 Julia has written dozens of books that teach students to become life-long problem solvers and enable them to deal with difficult situations in their lives.
 She enjoys visiting schools and talking with kids; in fact, she's done over 800 school visits!
 You can learn more at her website, www.juliacookonline.com.